-Since 1984 CAPP has funded more than 100 inter-segmental projects involving hundreds of faculty and K-12 teachers and thousands of high school students.
+Since 1984 CAPP has funded more than 100 inter-segmental projects involving hundreds of faculty and secondary school teachers and thousands of high school students.
 Summaries and data on CAPP's major projects and recent publications are provided below.
-Additional material on CAPP projects, including a map of project sites and descriptions and ordering information on publications is available at www.calstate.edu/capp.
+Additional material, including a map of project sites and descriptions and ordering information on publications, is available at www.calstate.edu/capp.